Facebook Enforces HTTPS - Developer's Thoughts

 This blog post is a cry from the heart.
 I don’t know why, but there are more and more people who don’t even try to think before doing anything.

-Sometime ago Facebook introduced new requirements for API applications.
-They want you to use only HTTPS as a transfer protocol to protect sensitive data from in-secure trasfer.
+Some time ago Facebook introduced new requirements for API applications.
+They want you to use only HTTPS as a transfer protocol to protect sensitive data from insecure transfer.
 I’m happy about it, but as usual they half-assed it.

-Most of applications I have developed are deployed to AWS or almost the same providers and use next infrastructure schema:
+Most of the applications I have developed are deployed to AWS or similar providers and use the following infrastructure scheme:

 Application Infrastructure

-Facebook enforces HTTPS for applications and doesn’t allow to turn it off even if the application isn’t published for users.
-Okay, there is another option: Facebook gives ability to make some kind of ‘test’ version of existing application with different API keys and secrets.
-But even in test application you still enforced to use HTTPS.
+Facebook enforces HTTPS for applications and doesn’t allow it to be turned off even if the application isn’t published for users.
+Okay, there is another option: Facebook gives the ability to make a kind of ‘test’ version of an existing application with different API keys and secrets.
+But even in a test application you are still forced to use HTTPS.
 So you can’t check Facebook login without HTTPS enabled.
-What the heck are you Facebook doing?
+What the heck are you doing, Facebook?

-I know that I can make self-signed certificate or use free certificate by Let’s Encrypt but why should I mess with it if I can resolve it on infrastructure layer?
-With this enforcement developers need to “implement” local “secured” environment.
+I know that I can make a self-signed certificate or use a free certificate from Let’s Encrypt, but why should I mess with it if I can resolve it on the infrastructure layer?
+With this enforcement developers need to “implement” a local “secure” environment.
 Seriously?

 🔥 Facebook burn in Hell! 🔥